-Masjid Wilayah Persekutuan, Federal Territory Mosque is a familiar part of the landscape around Mont Kiara area and I have admired the Turkish-inspired dome many a times from Publika.
-When my visitors some time ago expressed a wish to visit a mosque, I thought it was about the time I saw it from the inside.
+Masjid Wilayah Persekutuan or Federal Territory Mosque is a familiar part of the landscape around Mont Kiara area and I have admired the Turkish-inspired dome many a times from Publika.
+When my visitors some time ago expressed a wish to visit a mosque, I thought it was about time I saw it from the inside.

 A quick google revealed that they actually have their own Masjid Tour Programme (MTP), fully run by volunteers – what a great idea!
 We had hardly set foot inside when we were warmly welcomed by the two resident guides.
 We were given hooded robes and a short introduction to Islam inside the cool office, with topics that presumably are often asked – like origins of religion and polygamy – on the agenda.